We Didn’t Like Tai O Fishing Village in Hong Kong

 For the sake of argument, let’s assume the popular narrative about this village embracing its heritage is true.
 Even then, we were not fans.
 As people who absolutely love eating seafood, there was a bit too much of a “seeing how the sausage is made” component to Tai O.

-Most of the seafood in Tai O looked and smelled disgusting, and the way it was being handled left a lot to be desired.
+Most of the seafood in Tai O looked and smelled foul, and the way it was being handled left a lot to be desired.
 Tai O is famous for its salted fish and shrimp paste, and one of the first things we encountered while wandering the island was giant tubs of this shrimp paste “curing” out in the sunlight.

 With all of this said, there is no question that the people of Tai O are friendly, and the area is most definitely different, unlike anything else you’ll see in Hong Kong.